Clinical Cardiac Electrophysiology

 International Applicants

-Applicants should have outstanding letters of recommendation from their clinical or research supervisors in the United States, substantive research experience, and valid ECFMG certification.
-Board scores will be reviewed.
+Applicants should have research experience, letters of recommendation from their clinical, and/or research supervisors in the United States and valid ECFMG certification.
+Though there is no specific board score requirement, a higher score holds greater weight.
 NewYork-Presbyterian Hospital sponsors J-1 visas only.
 H1-B visas are not eligible.
 You will be responsible for retaining an immigration lawyer and for all associated administrative costs.
+Use the Electronic Residency Application Service (ERAS) through the Educational Commission for Foreign Medical Graduates (ECFMG); and join the National Resident Matching Program (NRMP) for a subspecialty in Cardiovascular Disease.
+Applicants will be considered for an interview based on their overall record.

 Program Director